accelist/nextjs-starter/README.md

 Use this folder to store all reusable functions across the project here.

 ### `pages` folder
 The standard folder from Next.js template to store your page components in here.
-You can read more in [here](https://nextjs.org/docs/basic-features/pages).
+You can read more about pages in [here](https://nextjs.org/docs/basic-features/pages).

+This template also disable the automatic static optimization due to the enabled runtime configuration in `next.config.js`.
+You can read more about automatic static optimization in [here](https://nextjs.org/docs/advanced-features/automatic-static-optimization)

 ### `public` folder
 The standard folder from Next.js template for storing all static files like image files.
 You can read more in [here](https://nextjs.org/docs/basic-features/static-file-serving).